When was the last time you called up a store to order a product?

 In most cases — no one!

-But with omnichannel customer service software, customers can use self-service options like chatbots and knowledge bases to get immediate responses to their inquiries.
+But with omnichannel customer service software, customers can use customer engagement strategy options like chatbots and knowledge bases to get immediate responses to their inquiries.
 With this, customers have more control over their interactions and don’t have to wait for responses from live agents.

 A few other reasons include: